 What's so unique about Icelandic literature?
-What are the ancient Icelandic Sagas and what modern Icelandic authors should not go unnoticed?
+What are the ancient Icelandic Sagas?
+What is the Christmas Book Flood or Jólabókaflóðið?
+Where does Iceland's obsession with crime writing come from?
 Read more to find out everything you need to know about the literary heritage of this nation of book lovers.

 Every year, over 1300 titles are published in a language spoken by only 330 thousand people.
 To say that Icelanders are book lovers is an understatement.
 They are utterly obsessed with books.

 These books are not just the works of a few, very hard working authors either.
 It is said that one in every 10 Icelanders has published a book (including me!).
 Iceland has more books published, more writers and more books read than anywhere else in the world—per capita of course.

 The Icelandic language has some neat proverbs depicting our love of books such as ‘It is better to be without shoes than without a book’ and ‘A man’s best friend is a book’ (not a dog).
 ‘To walk around with a book in your stomach’ is a common phrase meaning ‘to have an idea for a book’.

 Iceland’s love of the written word has deep roots.
 Runic inscriptions from times of the Icelandic settlement show that the settlers could read and had thoughts they believed were important enough to (quite literally) set in stone.
 This feeling that our thoughts are important enough to be printed, to be preserved for generations to come, has not left us.

 The Kingittorsuaq Runestone from Greenland.
 Wikimedia, Creative Commons

 This need of creating something permanent, to preserve information for future generations is perhaps the reason monks in the 13th century started writing down the Icelandic Sagas.

 Nobody knows the authors of these Sagas; if there are any.
 A theory states that these might be true stories (well, true-ish) who were mainly passed down orally from generation to generation.